heyufan1995/model-zoo/models/vista3d/docs/README.md

 The model weights included in this project are licensed under the NCLS v1 License.

 Both licenses' full texts have been combined into a single `LICENSE` file.
 Please refer to this `LICENSE` file for more details about the terms and conditions of both licenses.

+For MRI CT joint model.
+The license is non-commercial and needs furture discussion.